 - The queen may have gone into a state called “Interrupted Labor”.
 This is a normal occurrence in cats and not necessarily a result of the pet parent having done something to interrupt the cat’s labor.
 During this period, the queen ceases to strain, will rest and nurse happily, will eat and use the litterbox.
 This stage can last for between 24 to 36 hours after which straining and birth of subsequent kittens should recommence, otherwise, have the queen seen by the veterinarian.

 - The queen may be having “dystocia” or difficult birth.
 There are many possible reasons for this condition which the veterinarian can identify.
 You will see your queen straining for more than 20 minutes already without producing a kitten.
-Or sometimes a kitten can be seen already at the opening of the vulva but cannot be expelled even when the queen has been straining for more than 10 minutes already.
+Or sometimes a kitten is visible at the opening of the vulva but cannot properly come out, even when the queen has been straining for more than 10 minutes already.
 The queen will be in obvious distress and show signs of pain and exhaustion.
 You will see her restless, panting, constantly crying and sometimes you may observe a foul-smelling discharge from her vulva.
 This condition is an emergency and take her to the veterinarian’s office immediately.

 Just One Kitten!
 Keep an Eye on Kitten and Mom

-In case your queen really had only one kitten, one anticipated problem is that a single kitten may not be able to raise enough the mother’s interest in nurturing and she may abandon her baby.
+In case your queen really had only one kitten, one anticipated problem is that a single kitten may not be able to capture her mother’s interest and she may abandon her baby.
 If you observe this happening, keep watch over the mother.
 Allow her to walk away when she wants to but always take and return her to her kitten when it’s time to nurse and guide the kitten to the mother.
 Weigh the kitten periodically to make sure she is getting enough nutrition from Mom and is gaining weight steadily.
 Do this until the kitten is old enough to eat and drink on its own.

-As for our Kitcat, after waiting for 10 hours without her delivering additional kittens, we had x-rays and C/S done and two more kittens, both handsome boys, were taken out.
+As for our Kitcat, after waiting for 10 hours without her delivering additional kittens, we had x-rays and C/S done.
+To our excitement two more kittens, both handsome boys came out.
 The next (and last) time Kitcat gave birth, this time she indeed had only one kitten, a beautiful little girl!
 Over the course of the years, I have had two queens giving birth to only one kitten.
 Although relatively rare, this is by no means abnormal.
 Cats can have anywhere between 1-12 kittens with an average of 4 in a litter.
 I am always so delighted to say that these two singleton kittens I have are two of the most intelligent and most confident cats in our clowder!
 If your queen had a singleton kitten, love that very special kitten to pieces!